It’s the first day of November and day 231 of this lockdown.

-Whilst some parts of the world have started opening up and loosening some restrictions, the Covid situation where we are has not been as promising, hence our decision to stay sheltered in place.
-Besides, where we are, children below 15 are still not allowed to go out of the house.
+As some parts of the world started opening up and loosening some restrictions, the Covid situation where we are have not really progressed, hence our decision to stay sheltered in place.
+Where we are, children below 15 are still not allowed to go out of the house.
 There really isn’t much of a choice.

 That said, I do acknowledge our unique privilege—to have the kind of work that can be done remotely, to have established homeschooling long before Covid happened, and to have the means to stay home.

 I am fully aware that others don’t have the same privilege and my heart goes out to those who have to physically battle it out there, to be in the frontlines of this pandemic, to commute under these circumstances, or to shift to distance learning in the middle of the school year, without much of a choice.